-With Zapier, you can connect thousands of apps to create customized workflows.
+With Zapier, you can connect thousands of apps to create customized automated workflows.
 But when you go to connect your favorite apps, you might run into a few things those apps can't do.
-That's why we built a collection of our own tools that let you customize your workflows even more.
-There are tools for sending out email or SMS notifications, parsing and creating RSS feeds, and manipulating incoming data so that it works better in the app you're sending it to.

 Email by Zapier

 Email isn't dead, despite predictions to the contrary.
 And it doesn't seem like it's going to die anytime soon.
-Email by Zapier is a tool you can use to make your inbox even more powerful.
+Zapier's built-in Email tool makes your inbox even more powerful.
 Using this you can set up automated emails from your favorite apps, keeping you up-to-date.

 For example, with a Zap—our word for Zapier's automated workflows—you can instantly see survey and form responses in your inbox.

 Send emails for new Google Forms responses in a spreadsheet

 You can create your own email newsletters for any RSS feed or Twitter account, helping you keep informed without the need to check those websites a million times a day.
 (We're not saying this is the cure for social media addiction, but it might be).

 But our email tool doesn't just send you emails—you can also use it to send information to other apps.
 For example, you can forward emails to a custom Zapier email address to upload attachments to cloud storage services.